0xDexter0us/30X/README.md

 This script provides various ways to create HTTP redirects from 301 to 308, useful for stuff like SSRF

 ---
+This tool is made to be used as a cloud function for Cloudflare Workers with minimum cold start duration and latency.

 ### How to install on your custom domain.
 1. Install Wrangler: Cloudflare's CLI tool.